mui/mui-x/docs/data/data-grid/components/components.md

 ### Toolbar

-To enable the toolbar you need to add the `Toolbar: GridToolbar` to the grid `components` prop.
+To enable the toolbar you need to add the `Toolbar: GridToolbar` to the data grid `components` prop.
 This demo showcases how this can be achieved.

 {{"demo": "ToolbarGrid.js", "bg": "inline"}}